groupdocs-conversion/GroupDocs.Conversion-Docs/python-net/getting-started/licensing-and-subscription.md

 toc: True
 ---

-To help you quickly explore library and its features, GroupDocs.Conversion provides a Free Trial and a 30-day Temporary License for evaluation, as well as various purchase plans.
+To help you quickly explore the library and its features, GroupDocs.Conversion provides a Free Trial and a 30-day Temporary License for evaluation, as well as various purchase plans.

-Sometimes, to get familiar with the system quickly, you may want to dive into the code right away.
-To make this easier, GroupDocs.Conversion offers a Free Trial and a 30-day Temporary License for evaluation, along with various purchase plans.

 {{< alert style="info" >}}
 Please note that general policies and practices guide you on evaluating, licensing, and purchasing our products.
 See the [Purchase Policies and FAQ](https://purchase.groupdocs.com/policies/) section for details.